2003-2006 Jeep Wrangler

 You only have to remove a few screws to replace these speakers, and you have enough room for almost any 5-1/4" speakers to fit.

 Since the Wrangler is such a popular vehicle, there are several options available if you want to put speakers in other locations.
 These options also let you use larger 6-1/2" speakers, rather than being limited to 4" or 5-1/4" sizes.

-Q-Forms: Q-Logic builds Q-Forms for the Jeep Wrangler, unloaded enclosures that install down in the Jeep's kick panels, housing 6-1/2" components.
+Q-Logic builds Q-Forms for the Wrangler.
+These are unloaded enclosures that install down in the Jeep's kick panels, housing 6-1/2" components.

-Quad-Pods: Select Increments also builds Quad-Pods for the Wrangler, unloaded enclosures that hold 6-1/2" speakers and 8" subs in the Jeep's back corners.
+Select Increments offers Mod-Pods for the Wrangler, which are unloaded enclosures that hold 5-1/4" speakers just below the Jeep's doors.
+They also build Quad-Pods, which are unloaded enclosures that hold 6-1/2" speakers and 8" subs in the Jeep's back corners.